atidyshirt/University/COSC265/notes.md

 An entity type has a multivalued attribute, then there are some entities of this type that have more than one value for that attribute.

-A week entity type participates in the identifying relationship type **always totally*.
+A week entity type participates in the identifying relationship type **always totally**.

+##### ER to Relational Mapping Algorithm

+This is the algorithm to turn an ER model into a relational model

+**NOTE:** *Steps for what to do are found in Lecture: July 31st, and corresponding slide-set*